Tag Archives: Sterling K. Brown

 Waves (2019), Taylor Russell, Sterling K. Brown, A24

-Considering the themes of familial tragedy and some very modern / American issues, it’s unsurprising that I shed a few tears as Waves played.
-Particularly because of the very real and raw way writer / director Trey Edward Shults’s film captures the emotional turmoil suffered by its characters.
-Some of it so heartbreaking that I have to liken certain moments to having to watch an inevitable car crash while being completely unable to help.
+Considering the themes of familial tragedy and some very modern/American issues, it’s no shock to anyone that I shed a few tears as Waves played.
+Particularly because of the very real and raw way writer/director Trey Edward Shults’s film captures the emotional turmoil suffered by his characters.
+Some of it is so heartbreaking that I have to liken certain moments to having to watch an inevitable car crash while being completely unable to help.

 Waves is the kind of movie you watch for the film making artistry, great acting and the ways it beautifully and realistically captures some of the most delightful and heartbreaking events in the lives of teenagers and parents in modern America.
 You will laugh and smile, be very concerned but also often moved by the generosity of spirit displayed before you.

 ‘Long’ is another word to describe this movie.
-It’s not quite the bladder busting 3.5 hour length of The Irishman (2019).
-However, by the half way point in Shults’s well-captured and highly affecting movie, you’ll think ‘Yeah, I think it’s wrapping up now.’
+It’s not quite the bladder-busting 3.5-hour length of The Irishman (2019).
+However, by the halfway point in Shults’s well-captured and highly affecting movie, you’ll think, ‘Yeah, I think it’s wrapping up now.’
 Except it doesn’t wrap up because that’s when act two – or more fittingly, ‘the second wave’ begins.
-And sit back you must, because you’re going to need what it has to tell you, especially after the tragedy of ‘the first wave’.
+And so sit back down you must, because you’re going to need what it has to tell you, especially after the tragedy of ‘the first wave’.

 Watch it because it’s good and if you’re curious.